x

 Warning Signs in Play and Imitation

-In addition to looking at pointing and language, I also want to look for things like playing.
+In addition to looking at pointing and language, I also want to use the BECA to look for things like playing.
 Does the child play with more than just one toy?
 Or is he super focused on one object and needs to carry it around all the time?
 Does he play with things over and over again, like stacking blocks, not just for a couple of minutes while you do something quickly, but for hours and hours?
 If a child can be content not using language but is engaging in repetitive playing, this could be a red flag for autism.

 And finally, a child of 18 months or two years should naturally start to imitate some things, like waving or making an airplane fly.
 So, it’s not just if they’re talking or not, we also really need to look at things like play, imitation, and whether or not the child understands language.
 If he doesn’t have any imitation play, and he doesn’t understand language, it may be more than a speech delay.